If you already have an Amazon Web Services account, you may skip this step.

 If you already have an SSH key pair for the AWS region you are operating in, you can skip this step.

 Please follow the steps detailed here to generate a new key-pair.
 You need this key to SSH into your AWS EC2 instance.

-At the end of this step, you will have created an AWS security group for your cloud server.
-If you already have an existed security group with ports 80, 443 and 22 open, you can skip this step.
+If you already have an existing security group with ports 80, 443 and 22 open, you can skip this step.